jspies/back_asswards/README.md

 })
 ```

 WIP: Keep your versions in a database?
 Good.
+Specify a string and it will use that as the model name.
+Not quite finished
 ```
 BackAsswards.configure({
   data: "Version",